CristinaCod/Credit_Risk_Analysis/README.md

 The high risk precision is 1% with 70% sensitivity which again gives us a harmonic mean, or F1 score, of 2%.

+The low risk precision is 100% with 57% sensitivity.

 •	**BalancedRandomForestClassifier Model**
 ![brfc.png](https://github.com/CristinaCod/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-04-08%20at%2012.00.43%20PM.png)

 The Balanced Accuracy Score is 78.7%.

-The high risk precision is 4% with 67% sensitivity which again gives us a harmonic mean, or F1 score, of 7.5%.
+The high risk precision is 4% with 67% sensitivity which gives us a harmonic mean, or F1 score, of 7.5%.

+The low risk precision is 100% with 91% sensitivity.

 •	**EasyEnsembleClassifier Model**
 ![eec.png](https://github.com/CristinaCod/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-04-08%20at%2012.01.09%20PM.png)

 The Balanced Accuracy Score is 92.5%.

-The high risk precision is 7% with 91% sensitivity which again gives us a harmonic mean, or F1 score, of 13%.
+The high risk precision is 7% with 91% sensitivity which gives us a harmonic mean, or F1 score, of 13%.

+The low risk precision is 100% with 94% sensitivity.

 ## Summary
 ### Findings